carissalow/rapids/docs/setup/installation.md

     We tested these instructions in Catalina and Big Sur

     ??? info "M1 Macs"
-        RAPIDS can run on M1 Macs, the only changes as of Feb 21, 2021 are:
+        RAPIDS can run on M1 Macs, the only changes as of Mar 17, 2022 are:

-        - R needs to be installed via brew under Rosetta (x86 arch) due to incompatibility issues with some R libraries.
-To do this, run your terminal [via Rosetta](https://www.youtube.com/watch?v=nv2ylxro7rM&t=138s), then proceed with the usual brew installation command.
-Use x86 brew to install R and restore RAPIDS' packages (`snakemake -j1 renv_install & snakemake -j1 renv_restore`).
+        - Brew and everything installed with it needs to be setup under Rosetta (x86 arch) due to incompatibility issues with some R libraries and python packages.
+To do this, run your terminal [via Rosetta](https://www.youtube.com/watch?v=nv2ylxro7rM&t=138s), then proceed with our installation commands.
         - There is a bug related to timezone codes.
 We set the correct `TZ_DIR` in `renv/activate.R` (line #19) `Sys.setenv("TZDIR" = file.path(R.home(), "share", "zoneinfo"))` (RAPIDS does this automatically).

     1. Install [brew](https://brew.sh/)